-When the Royal Opera at Convent garden offered Weber a commission to compose and produce an opera, Oberon Weber was suffering from the advanced stages of tuberculosis.
+When the Royal Opera at Convent Garden offered Weber a commission to compose and produce an opera, Oberon Weber was suffering from the advanced stages of tuberculosis.

-Despite being severly ill, Weber nevertheless accepted the commission, travelling from Germany to London to complete the work and oversee the rehearsals, even learning English.
+Despite being severely ill, Weber nevertheless accepted the commission, travelling from Germany to London to complete the work and oversee the rehearsals, even learning English.
 Aware of his impending mortality he had wanted to leave an income for his wife and children after his death.

 He conducted the first performance on 12 April 1826 and the twelve further performances as per his contract.
 He never made it back home and died in London overnight on the 4-5 June aged thirty-nine.
 That's what you call devotion to your family.6

 Weber Overture to Oberon.
 Oslo Philharmonic Maris Jansons

 The complexity of the plot has meant Oberon is not often staged, but the delightful overture has remained a popular choice for orchestral concerts.